-It has India and DRLO airplanes, there are three Russian A-50EIs and three DRDO AEW & CS airplanes of a joint Indian-Brazilian development.
-There are also three American Gulfstream-4 electronic reconnaissance aircraft, six Russian Il-78 refueling aircraft, another 6 of European Airbus A330 MRTT will be supplied.
+India also has AWACS aircraft, there are three Russian A-50EI and three DRDO AEW & CS aircraft of a joint Indian-Brazilian development.
+There are also three American Gulfstream-4 electronic reconnaissance aircraft, six Russian Il-78 tanker aircraft, 6 more European Airbus A330 MRTTs will be delivered.

 In transport aviation there are 17 Il-76MD, 105 An-32, some of the aircraft from 2009 have been modernized in Ukraine, the rest will be modernized directly in India.
 At the same time, India plans to replace all Soviet Il-76MD, which have been in operation for more than 28 years, with the newest American transport workers C-17 Globemaster III.
 In 2010, a contract was signed for the purchase of 10 of such aircraft, with a possible option to buy more 6 machines.
 The first aircraft was handed over to the Indian Air Force in January 2013.